mauroIstat/CsPro2Sql/README.md

 Optional properties are:

-* `multiple.answers`: list of items to be considered as a multiple answer (comma separated)
+* `multiple.response`: list of items to be considered as a multiple answer (comma separated)
 * `ignore.items`: list of items to be ignored (comma separated)

 *Note: the source CsPro 7.0 database and the microdata MySQL could be the same*